 Your band starts out playing at pubs and publishing poorly mastered albums, but as people take notice, you begin fielding more serious offers.
 A radio station might request an appearance, for instance, or a major artist could offer a high-exposure, low-pay gig as their opener on an international tour.
 The band’s future hinges on these risk-or-opportunity choices, the biggest of which may be whether to sign to a record label and live under their contract.
 Fame never happens overnight in Rockstar!, and the payoff of superstardom only arrives after years of well-considered decisions.

 This lifestyle can only end in disaster for yourself and for the band, but Rockstar! just has so much fun with it that you can’t help but be curious.
 The situations you encounter are randomly generated, setting up some ridiculous scenarios: this is certainly the only game where you can drop LSD before appearing on a children’s television show.
-Surely the biggest bands would often run afoul, but little here resembles an authentic musical experience.
+Surely most rock bands went off the rails at some point, but little here resembles a real music experience.
 It’s an absolute riot – up to a point.

 Eventually, the mayhem has to stop, and the game doesn’t quite know how to dismount from there tactfully.
-The fallout of your reckless lifestyle eventually catches up, but Rockstar! treats these incidents with the same cavalier attitude.
-Long-term addiction and health scares get inappropriate irreverence, with visits to the hospital used as opportunities for sexist jokes about nurses and suicide greeted as “the ultimate trip.”
-In a stunningly insensitive example, you can risk contracting AIDS after too much casual sex – and the game plays this like a punchline.
+Your reckless lifestyle eventually catches up to you, but Rockstar! never lets up on the cavalier attitude towards your self-destruction.
+Long-term addiction and health scares get treated like jokes, with visits to the hospital used as opportunities for sexist jokes about nurses and suicide greeted as “the ultimate trip.”
+In a stunningly insensitive example, you can risk contracting AIDS after too much casual sex, and the game plays this like a punchline.
 Given the disease’s significant social stigma when Rockstar! was released in 1989 (and still), lightly throwing it out like that is cruel.

-That flippant tone also robs these potentially sobering moments of their significance to the game.
-Arrests are spun as publicity opportunities instead of crises, sidelining their danger to your band’s progress.
-Pausing your music career to enter rehab should be a wake-up call for players to re-focus on music, but when the game mocks the experience as boring, it feels like an obstacle rather than a pivot point.
-Nothing counterbalances the simulation’s id to remind you that, yes, you really are screwing things up.
+The flippant tone deprives these moments of the effect they should have on your band.
+Pausing your career to enter rehab should be a wake-up call for the band to rein in their excesses and get back to music, but when the game mocks the rehab experience as boring, it feels more like a punishment.
+Nothing puts the brakes on the game’s id to remind you that, yes, you are screwing things up.

 Rockstar! was also released as a slimmer, apparently less adult shareware title called Popstar!
 This version lacks some customization features and the record contract system.